 “Mr. K,” as Kauffman was known to his employees, was a popular boss.
 He offered a profit-sharing plan, stock options, and education benefits.
 By 1968, 20 of Marion’s employees had become millionaires (including a widow in the accounting department).
 In 1989, when Marion merged with Merrell Dow, it had annual sales of over $1 billion—and hundreds of employees had become millionaires.

-After Marion went public, Ewing and Muriel Kauffman began to engage in serious giving in Kansas City.
-After the Royals’ embarrassing drug abuse scandals in 1983, Kauffman launched STAR, an evidence-based drug abuse prevention program in Kansas City schools.
-STAR reduced marijuana use by 43 percent compared to a control group.
-He also launched Project Choice, which used the incentive of college or vocational training funds to incentivize high school completion.
+As soon as Marion Labs went public, Ewing and Muriel Kauffman began to engage in serious giving in Kansas City.
+They launched STAR, an evidence-based drug abuse prevention program in Kansas City schools; it reduced marijuana use by 43 percent compared to a control group.
+They also set up Project Choice, which used a carrot of college or vocational-training funds to incentivize high-school completion.

 “He consistently noted an interest in some aspect of entrepreneurship,” observes Morgan.
 “Even as he began to fund substance-abuse awareness and to offer postsecondary education to those who completed high school, he was always conscious of the need to create more and better paying jobs for those young people as they prepared to enter the workforce.”
 As a Kauffman Foundation report put it, “All we [will do] is create a more sophisticated but a more highly frustrated part of the population.
 We’ve got to do something to help encourage the creation of jobs.”